 This is the second of two posts aiming to help Australian lawyers seeking admission to practice as foreign lawyers in Papua New Guinea (PNG).
 The first post provided an overview of the PNG legal system and its links to Australia.
 This (second) post provides resources for Australian lawyers sitting the PNG foreign lawyer exams.

 As I said in the first post, these posts are not intended to be exhaustive and, of course, the situation and law will change so exercise caution in relying on them.
 My aim is simply to provide resources that I would have found useful before sitting the PNG foreign lawyer exams.
+I sat the foreign lawyer exams in early 2019, so the information is current at that time.

 As a general reference, Pauline Mogish’s article, “Rights of and procedures of admission in South Pacific countries” (2013) Journal of South Pacific Law, provides a helpful overview of admission requirements for local and foreign lawyers in PNG, Fiji and several other South Pacific countries.